Heinrich Klaasen

-Heinrich Klaasen (born 30 July 1991) is a South African cricketer who plays for the South African national cricket team.
-He was included in the Northerns cricket team for the 2015 Africa T20 Cup.
-In February 2021, Klaasen captained South Africa for the first time in a T20I match.
+Heinrich Klaasen (born 30 July 1991) is a South African cricketer who played for the South Africa national cricket team between 2018 and 2025.
+He also briefly captained South Africa in T20I matches.
+He is considered one of the most destructive players in limited overs cricket in the modern era and is renowned for his adept power-hitting capabilities.

 Domestic and T20 career

 In August 2017, Klaasen was named in Nelson Mandela Bay Stars' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 On 2 April 2018, Klaasen joined the Indian Premier League side Rajasthan Royals replacing Steve Smith.

 In June 2018, Klaasen was named in the squad for the Titans team for the 2018–19 season.
 In October 2018, he was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.

 In December 2018, Klaasen was bought by the Royal Challengers Bangalore in the player auction for the 2019 Indian Premier League.
 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In September 2019, Klaasen was named in the squad for the Tshwane Spartans team for the 2019 Mzansi Super League tournament.
 He was released by the Royal Challengers Bangalore ahead of the 2020 IPL auction.

 Shukri Conrad, a coach at Cricket South Africa's National Academy, stated that Klaasen could become South Africa's equivalent of MS Dhoni.
-In September 2015, he said, "Heinrich stays very calm in the situation.
+In September 2015, he said, "Klaasen stays very calm in the situation.
 He stays in the moment.
 There’s very much a ‘poor man’s MS Dhoni’ about him.
 There are really no sideshows to his game and really takes the game to the opposition.
 He doesn't wait for the game to come to him and that is what I like most about him.
 He is as tough as they come."

 In April 2021, Klaasen was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.

 He was bought by Sunrisers Hyderabad to play in the 2023 Indian Premier League.